sislinigeria/Memory-Game-Project/README.md

 ## Contributing

 This repository is a copy of the master commit in Udacity repository as part of the project of FRONT END WEB NANODEGREE Program.
-It is a work of a beginner programmer and reviews are welcomed and should be directed [Here](mailto:sixtus.nnamdi@gmail.com). for details on how to contribute to the project --
+It is a work of a beginner programmer and reviews are welcomed and should be directed [Here](mailto:sixtus.nnamdi@gmail.com).
+For details on how to contribute to the project --

 Check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Status

 This project is still being iterated from time to time.
-As i progress in my Nanodegree program, i will be implimenting new knowledge as the come.
+As I progress in my Nanodegree program, I will be implementing new knowledge as the come.

 ## License